quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/jobs-and-triggers.md

 jobs.
 It developed a specific way of describing how a job runs, however the `CronTrigger` uses a different format where Quartz expects seconds as the first parameter.
 [More...](/documentation/quartz-3.x/tutorial/crontrigger)
 :::

 **SimpleTrigger** is handy if you need 'one-shot' execution (just single execution of a job at a given moment in time), or if you need to fire a job at a given time, and have it repeat `N` times, with a delay of `T` between executions.
+This should feel similar to the .NET Timer class.

 ```csharp
 var example = TriggerBuilder.Create()